Characteristics of fissured tongue

 Conditions associated with fissured tongue

-Up to about 5% of the general population has a fissured tongue.
+Up to about 5% of people have a fissured tongue to some degree.
 A fissured tongue may affect men slightly more often than women.

 Because a fissured tongue can cluster in families, it may be genetically inherited.
 Although other causes of fissured tongue are unknown, it may appear along with other conditions such as these: